omgnetwork/elixir-omg/docs/exit_validation.md

 All the above rules will apply analogically to in-flight exits.
 See [MoreVP](./morevp.md) for specs and introduction to in-flight exits.
 Invalid attempts to do an in-flight related action prompt challenges.
-Absence of challenges within the `sla_margin`, as well as invalid finalization, should result in client prompting to mass exit (to be implemented in [issue #1275](github.com/omisego/elixir-omg/issues/1275)).
+Absence of challenges within the `sla_seconds`, as well as invalid finalization, should result in client prompting to mass exit (to be implemented in [issue #1275](github.com/omisego/elixir-omg/issues/1275)).
 `OMG.State` is modified on IFE finalization.